 - Courses that have not been pre-approved must go through the course alignment process to be assigned equivalent UConn course numbers and credits.
 This alignment process must be completed by the end of the semester after a student returns from studying abroad.
 Once the alignment process is completed and transcripts are received from the host institution, courses and grades will be recorded on a student’s UConn transcript.

-It can take up to two months after the end of a program for grades to arrive at Education Abroad and be posted to your UConn transcript because universities in other countries do not necessarily operate on the same schedule as UConn.
+It can take up to two months after the end of a program for grades to arrive at Experiential Global Learning and be posted to your UConn transcript because universities in other countries do not necessarily operate on the same schedule as UConn.
 Once the grades reach our office, we will forward them to the Registrar quickly, but unfortunately we cannot predict when our overseas partners will send them.

 Students who take Business courses abroad that are pre-accredited as UConn School of Business courses (MKTG, MGMT, etc.) must meet all of the UConn course prerequisites in order to receive the UConn School of Business credit.
 Students who take pre-accredited Business courses, but do not have all of the necessary prerequisites will automatically receive BADM 2893 Foreign Study credit for their course.